This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Tolerances”.

 d) Function is more important than accuracy

-Explanation: Non-functional dimensions have no effect on performance of quality of the assembly or component.
+Explanation: Non-functional dimensions have no effect on the performance of quality of the assembly or component.
 Non-functional dimensions need not to be machined to higher accuracy.

 2. Why tolerances are given to the parts?

 a) Because it’s impossible to make perfect settings

 c) To reduce cost of the assembly